evangreen/hardware/binyclock/README.md

 ### Photos
 ![BinyClock](BinyClock2.JPG)

+Another shot of the front of the Binyclock

 ![BinyClock Back](BinyClockBack.JPG)

+![BinyClock Stash](BinyClockStash.JPG)

 My remaining stash of BinyClocks
-![BinyClock Stash](BinyClockStash.JPG)